Project management terms can often tend toward jargon-y, although there are plenty that are easily understood, even to the layman.

 A data gathering and creativity technique that can be used to identify risks, ideas, or solutions to issues by using a group of team members or subject-matter experts.
 Typically, a brainstorming session is structured so that each participant’s ideas are recorded for later analysis.

-An approved document that presents the total financial resources needed to complete a project or any work breakdown structure component or any schedule activity project.
-Check out our series on estimating if you’re looking for guidance on how to create an estimate for a budget.
+A budget is an approved document that presents the total financial resources needed to complete a project, any work breakdown structure component, or any schedule activity project.

 Burnup and burndown charts show the number of tasks needed to complete the project or phase of the project.
 A burnup chart shows the accumulation of tasks toward the project completion.
 The burndown chart shows the diminishing number of tasks left to complete the project work.
 Burn charts are often used in Agile project management.

 Burn rate is the rate of consumption of project resources and budget, against tasks.
-A high burn rate would be found on a large project with lots of resources so the daily cost, or burn rate is high.
-We’ve created a list with some of the best resource management software to help you better manage your project’s resources.
+A high burn rate would be found on a large project with lots of resources so the daily cost, or burn rate, is high.

-Certified Associate in Project Management (CAPM) is a certification in project management managed by the Project Management Institute in accordance with their published ANSI standard ‘A Guide to the Project Management Body of Knowledge.
+The Certified Associate in Project Management (CAPM) is a certification in project management managed by the Project Management Institute in accordance with their published ANSI standard 'A Guide to the Project Management Body of Knowledge.'